jurosh/simple-graphql-example/README.md

 GraphQL server using express.js

-*Please not that this is only basic implementation.
-There are more advanced implementations out there - will place links here later :)*
+*Please not that this is only basic implementation.*

 If you want simply generate backend based on Models only, you can use great [GraphCool service](https://www.graph.cool/).
 There is interesting [code generator](https://github.com/dotansimha/graphql-code-generator) project.

+Another interesting project from Graphcool is [**Prisma**](https://github.com/graphcool/prisma).
+Prisma can easily generate ready to run GraphQL backend and can be hosted myself or in Prisma cloud.

 To learn more about GraphQL visit [GraphQL official website](http://graphql.org/learn/).